 Where to stay

-Hostel/Budget – The Shanghai Fish Inn Bund is a favourite of mine, with private rooms starting at ¥145 and just a short walk from Shanghai’s Time Square and metro station.
+Hostel/Budget – The Shanghai Fish Inn Bund is a favourite of mine, with private rooms starting at ¥145 and just a short walk from Time Square and metro station.
 Another popular spot for budget travellers is the Shanghai Chi Chen Hostel dorm beds starting at ¥72 and just a few metres from Xiaonanmen subway station.

 Midrange – The Modena Putuo Shanghai is ideal for those wanted some extra room and luxury.
 Offering deluxe studios at ¥520 with kitchen, dining and lounge area and balcony, this is great value for money.
-The Astor House hotel is ideal for those interested in the history of Shanghai; located a 2 minute stroll from Waibaidu Bridge and a short walk from The Bund Historical Museum and Huangpu Park.
+The Astor House hotel is ideal for those interested in the history of the city; located a 2 minute stroll from Waibaidu Bridge and a short walk from The Bund Historical Museum and Huangpu Park.
 Rooms start at ¥490.